Christian apologetics

 Christian apologetics (ἀπολογία, "verbal defense, speech in defense") is a branch of Christian theology that defends Christianity.
+It is potentially first seen in 1 Peter 3:15–16, in which Christians should respond in a well manner to those who ask about their faith.

 Christian apologetics have taken many forms over the centuries, starting with Paul the Apostle in the early church and Patristic writers such as Origen, Augustine of Hippo, Justin Martyr and Tertullian, then continuing with writers such as Thomas Aquinas, Duns Scotus, William of Ockham and Anselm of Canterbury during Scholasticism.

 Blaise Pascal was an active Christian apologist during the 17th century.
-In the modern period, Christianity was defended through the efforts of many authors such as John Henry Newman, G. K. Chesterton and C. S. Lewis, as well as G. E. M. Anscombe.
+In the modern period, Christianity was defended through the efforts of many authors such as John Henry Newman, G. K. Chesterton, William Lane Craig and C. S. Lewis, as well as G. E. M. Anscombe.

 History

 Jewish precursors

-According to Edgar J. Goodspeed, Jewish apologetic elements could be seen in first century CE works such as The Wisdom of Solomon, Philo's On the Contemplative Life and, more explicitly, Josephus' Against Apion.
+According to Edgar J. Goodspeed, Jewish apologetic elements could be seen in first century CE works such as The Wisdom of Solomon, Philo's On the Contemplative Life and, more explicitly, Josephus's Against Apion.